PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 - Interns working within the Victim Services program will have the opportunity to work directly with victims of crime, particularly domestic violence crimes.
 We are especially interested in students with experience in creating Excel spreadsheets and graphs drawn from data we are collecting from DV crime victims.

 - Intern Duties and Responsibilities: Will vary depending on the internship you create within the program.
 Some examples from past interns: developing a support group for domestic violence survivors, creating a handbook on understanding the post-adjudication process for crime victims, creating a county specific resource sheet on domestic violence, and reorganizing our resource file cabinet.
 We are in need of advocates to work directly with crime victims; we need a web site; we have data that needs analyzing, and we would like to develop a case management program for client files.
 The only limit to this internship is your imagination and the length of time you are able to commit to a project.

-- Background check required - after a complete release form is received processing is only a few days.
+- Background check required - after a completed release form is received processing is only a few days

-- Must sign confidentiality agreement and get finger printed by CCSO
+- Must sign a confidentiality agreement and get finger printed by Clark County Sheriff’s Office

 - Opportunities available in: Grants management, statistical analysis, data entry, policy/procedure, research, technical writing, probation program support

 - Internship coordinator = Tim Podhora

 - Nature of agency = Law and justice administration, limited jurisdiction court system and misdemeanor probation.

 - General responsibilities/duties = depends on qualifications of the intern candidate - would attempt to match knowledge, skills and abilities with duties and ability to successfully complete tasks